danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `get_lvalue(node) -> function | void`

 Gets the `lvalue` binding for a node, if any.
-This is non-void for `varRef` nodes created with `makeVarRefLvalue` or for any node in general to which an `lvalue` has been attached.
+This is non-void for `varFetch` nodes created with `makeVarFetchLvalue` or for any node in general to which an `lvalue` has been attached.

 The expected use of an `lvalue` is that it is a function (a real one, not